 The gift that Bangkok gives is to never be bored.
 There are so many things to do in Bangkok that you need more than one lifetime.
 But hey, 3 days in Bangkok is a good start!

 The list of Bangkok attractions is a long one, but among them one feature stands out – contrasts!
 It’s the glorious contrasts that give the City of Angels its joie do vivre.
-Where else can you tread on hallowed ground at Bangkok’s Grand Palace by day, and that night let your hair down and inhibitions fly at a Bangkok night market?
-Between $2 street food and gourmet French restaurants, skyscrapers with swank rooftop bars and ancient Chinatown neighborhoods, luxury fashion malls and cheap sidewalk vendors, revered temples and raunchy red-light districts, with 3 days in Bangkok you can take in an incredible amount of history, culture, architecture, and (most of all!) food.
+Where else can you tread on hallowed ground at Bangkok’s Grand Palace by day.
+And that night let your hair down and inhibitions fly at a Bangkok night market?
+Between $2 street food and gourmet French restaurants, skyscrapers with swank rooftop bars and ancient Chinatown neighborhoods.
+Or luxury fashion malls and cheap sidewalk vendors, revered temples and raunchy red-light districts.
+With 3 days in Bangkok you can take in an incredible amount of history, culture, architecture, and (most of all!) food.

 A true masterpiece, SO/ Bangkok is a 5-star hotel with a resolutely contemporary outlook located on prime real estate at the corner of Sathorn and Rama IV Roads overlooking Lumpini Park.
 It’s the perfect location to spend 3 days in Bangkok while exploring its wonders.

 A great warm-up excursion is SO/ Bangkok’s free TUK TUK Service , providing free rides into Bangkok’s local scenes to give a taste of the many things to do in Bangkok.
 SO/ Bangkok’s complimentary TUK TUK Service takes you from the hotel to Silom MRT (Subway), Central Silom Complex, Saladaeng BTS Station (Sky Train) and back via North Sathorn Road .
 Drop-offs and pick-ups are fine.